HillLab/SomaticSiMu/README.md

 "--reference", "-r", help="full file path of reference sequence used as input for the simulation"
 ```

+## Output

+Sample: Simulated sequences output into directory named after the type of cancer simulated.

+Mutation_Metadata: CSV file output of each mutation simulated; the mutation type and index location on the reference input sequence.
+One file for each simulated sequence.

+Frequency_Table: CSV file output of summarized counts of each mutation type and local context.
+One file for each simulated sequence.

+Signature_Combinations: CSV file output of the signature combinations used for each iteration of the simulation.
+Different combinations of signatures are found operative in the same cancer type and are incorporated into the simulation.
+One file for each cancer type simulated.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.